Last Son Of Krypton?1 of 12

 Like Superman, she was sent to Earth before Krypton exploded, but her ship arrived much later, leaving her a teenager though Superman had aged into adulthood.

-Supergirl is remarkably popular, with an ongoing series and a well-received television series that is currently in its third season.
+Supergirl is remarkably popular, with an ongoing series and a well-received television series that is about to enter its fourth season.
+Warner Bros. is reportedly also working on a live action Supergirl film.

 1 of 12